aledgriffiths79/cookbook/README.md

 Its important as its convention that when its available/accessible you the developer provide iconography and navigation thats both simple to learn and something the user is used to seeing from other websites.

-Here is a wireframe that i have designed before i take on the project.
-This is designed so that i have the flexibility if needed to alter something, whether it be the functionality, the color scheme, fonts etc as i progress through the project.
+In this projects directory is a file **CookBook-wireframe.bmpr**.
+This mockup is designed so that i have the flexibility if needed to alter something, whether it be the functionality, the color scheme, fonts etc as i progress through the project.
 Its not good practice to set anything in stone from the start but important to have an idea of the structure of the application.